 Tasmania Fire Service and Fire Extinguisher Services

-Legislation in Tasmania requires building owners and occupants to have their fire protection equipment regularly serviced, tested, maintained and repaired by a holder of permit issued by the Chief Officer of the Tasmania Fire Service.
+Legislation in Tasmania requires building owners and occupants to have their fire protection equipment regularly serviced, tested, maintained and repaired by a holder of a permit issued by the Chief Officer of the Tasmania Fire Service.
 It is a violation for a person to service any fire protection equipment including installation, maintenance, or rectification without TAS fire permits.

 Fire protection equipment include fire extinguishers, fire hose reels, fire hydrants, hydrant valves, fire blankets, and fire protection systems as per the General Fire Regulations.
-Among the fire protection systems are the fire and smoke detection and alarm systems, automatic fire sprinkler systems, fire extinguishing systems, smoke management systems and emergency warning and intercommunication systems.
+Among the fire protection systems are fire and smoke detection and alarm systems, automatic fire sprinkler systems, fire extinguishing systems, smoke management systems, and emergency warning and intercommunication systems.

 To guarantee that the fire protection equipment installed in a property is compliant and acceptable to the codes, it must be installed and serviced by a competent person or company with a duly accepted national standards permit.
 TAS fire protection servicing companies should acquire this permit to be able to do their services.